rdkit/rdkit/Code/GraphMol/DetermineBonds/README.md

 The original xyz2mol offers two methods of predicting connectivity: 'the van der Waals' method and 'Hueckel' method.
 The former considers atoms' covalent radii to predict bonding, while the Hueckel method uses extended Hueckel theory.

-These two methods were made available through the function ```determineConnectivity()```, which modifies a passed in molecule object in place and adds single bonds whereever a bond is predicted.
+These two methods were made available through the function ```determineConnectivity()```, which modifies a passed in molecule object in place and adds single bonds wherever a bond is predicted.

 ## Bond Order Determination